 Both the work itself and the workplace are ever changing.
 To meet future needs, you must be open to new ideas, flexible, and agile.

 How does Netflix, the leading entertainment streaming company in the world, handle the infusion of 21st-century technology?
 They consistently plan ahead.

 A Variety article, written by Janko Roettgers, entitled “How Netflix Want to Take on Its Competition in 2019 and Beyond” states:

 “As Netflix continues to shift toward original content, the company is also exploring ways to make content production more efficient.
 Netflix has a dedicated team that has been building apps and services for the production process.”

 Netflix studio technology director, Amie Tornincasa states, “We start small, with seeds.”
 The company feels the best solution to IT opportunities or challenges is NOT to replace all the technology with a sudden array of new tools — but rather introduce new tools in a gradual manner — always looking to the future improvement of the company’s workflow processes.
 FreeAxez witnessed this first hand when installing Gridd raised access flooring at their corporate headquarters in Los Gatos, CA.

-We Can Help You Future-Proof Your Company
+We Can Help You Future-Proof Your Office Space

 We helped Google and Netflix.
 We can help you too.